Master of Science SLP Degree

 - CSD 320 Phono Devel & Phonetics

-- CSD UG 460 (formerly CSD 345) Language Assessment and Treatment: Birth-Preschool
+- CSD UG 460 Birth to Five Language Assessment and Treatment

 In addition to the required CSD courses, in order to apply for SLP Certification the American Speech Language Hearing Association Requires student to complete Prerequisite Courses in the Content Areas of 1) physical science (physics or chemistry), 2) biological science, 3) social/behavioral science, 4) statistics, and 5) multicultural diversity.
 Thus the following general undergraduate-level courses are prerequisites and described as follows: